google/WebFundamentals/src/content/en/updates/2016/07/payment-request.md

 ### Do you plan on offering a coupon code?

 We are investigating how to best do this.
 For now, you can manually ask for coupon code before or after calling the API.

 ### Does this work with iframes?

-Currently not allowed.
-But planned to be allowed in the future.
+Starting Chrome M57, using Payment Request API inside `iframe` is supported.
+Simply add `allowpaymentrequest` attribute to allow the `iframe` to use the API.

+    <iframe src="URL_INCLUDING_PAYMENT_REQUEST_CALL" allowpaymentrequest></iframe>

 ### Are there any polyfills available to support incompatible browsers for this API?